Opinion: Why I can’t wait to spend Christmas alone this year

 I saw another friend on Saturday, and we talked so fast and so much that our sentences began to ebb and flow into each other.

 Taking time to celebrate with my friends this festive season is immensely precious to me for a multitude of reasons.
-And, I know myself: if I did have a romantic partner right now, I wouldn’t be prioritising my friends in the same way.
+And I know myself: if I did have a romantic partner right now, I wouldn’t be prioritising my friends in the same way.

 I’d get caught up in the dazzling, dizzying feeling of nurturing that special spark that can feel like a warm glow: as though someone has decorated your insides with a string of fairy lights.
 As lovely as that would be, that’s not for me this year.
-Instead, I want to celebrate the existing people in my life; because I spent nine months interacting with almost all of them predominantly from either end of a WiFi connection, and I’ll never take their physical presence for granted again.
+Instead, I want to celebrate the existing people in my life; because I spent nine months interacting with almost all of them predominantly from either end of a wifi connection, and I’ll never take their physical presence for granted again.

-Covid has shown me that — contrary to the way I used to feel during previous Christmas seasons — I already have people in my life for whom I can put thought, care and effort into the perfect present.
-Our housemates’ Secret Santa, for example: I gasped out loud when I found the ideal present for my housemate yesterday, and I can’t wait to see her face when she opens it at our house meal this evening.
+Covid has shown me that – contrary to the way I used to feel during previous Christmas seasons – I already have people in my life for whom I can put thought, care and effort into the perfect present.
+Our housemates’ secret Santa, for example: I gasped out loud when I found the ideal present for my housemate yesterday, and I can’t wait to see her face when she opens it at our house meal this evening.

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here